samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Stat Block

-Choose a stat block from the *Monster Manual* to represent the NPC’s game statistics.
-You don’t need to do this if you don’t expect the NPC to engage in combat or use any special abilities (such as casting spells).
+Choose a stat block from the *Monster Manual* to represent the NPC's game statistics.
+You don't need to do this if you don't expect the NPC to engage in combat or use any special abilities (such as casting spells).
 You can customize the stat block using the guidelines under "[Creating a Creature](#CreatingaCreature)" in this chapter to better reflect the NPC you have in mind.

 #### Alignment

-Choose the NPC’s [alignment](/sources/dnd/free-rules/rules-glossary#Alignment), which can help you sketch the outlines of an NPC’s behavior and personality.
-See the [Player’s Handbook](/sources/dnd/phb-2024) and "[Alignment](#Alignment)" in this chapter for more information.
+Choose the NPC's [alignment](/sources/dnd/free-rules/rules-glossary#Alignment), which can help you sketch the outlines of an NPC's behavior and personality.
+See the [Player's Handbook](/sources/dnd/phb-2024) and "[Alignment](#Alignment)" in this chapter for more information.

 #### Personality

-With the NPC’s alignment and ability scores as a starting point, use the guidelines in the [Player’s Handbook](/sources/dnd/phb-2024) to pick a few words that describe the NPC’s personality.
-You can choose or randomly determine one personality trait associated with each element of the NPC’s alignment, or with the NPC’s highest and lowest ability scores, and combine them to inspire a persona.
+With the NPC's alignment and ability scores as a starting point, use the guidelines in the [Player's Handbook](/sources/dnd/phb-2024) to pick a few words that describe the NPC's personality.
+You can choose or randomly determine one personality trait associated with each element of the NPC's alignment, or with the NPC's highest and lowest ability scores, and combine them to inspire a persona.

 For example, if you find the adventurers unexpectedly arguing with a Lawful Neutral guard, you might create a cooperative but laconic guard who is happy to help the adventurers but speaks curtly, hoping to end the conversation as quickly as possible.
-Or, looking at the [Imp](/monsters/4775825-imp) stat block in the [Player’s Handbook](/sources/dnd/phb-2024) and noting its highest ability (Dexterity) and its lowest (Strength), you might decide that the little devil is fidgety and indirect, constantly on the move and talking in circles to get to its point
+Or, looking at the [Imp](/monsters/4775825-imp) stat block in the [Player's Handbook](/sources/dnd/phb-2024) and noting its highest ability (Dexterity) and its lowest (Strength), you might decide that the little devil is fidgety and indirect, constantly on the move and talking in circles to get to its point

 #### Appearance

-Briefly describe the NPC’s most distinctive physical features.
-You can start with the basics—skin, hair, and eye colors, as well as the NPC’s species.
-The NPC Appearance table can also help you identify one or two things that stand out about the character’s appearance.
+Briefly describe the NPC's most distinctive physical features.
+You can start with the basics—skin, hair, and eye colors, as well as the NPC's species.
+The NPC Appearance table can also help you identify one or two things that stand out about the character's appearance.

 ##### NPC Appearance